hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05d-HTMLForms.md

   Explanation: It is possible to display "ticks" above the range slider, at given positions, using the `<datalist>` element.
 The course shows several examples of how to do this.

+### 5.4.7 Discussion and projects

+Here is the discussion forum for this part of the course.
+You can post your comments and share your creations here, and of course ask questions.

+Let us suggest some topics of discussion and optional projects:

+#### Suggested topics

++ Did you work out how to make stylish forms with CSS3?
+Please share any good resources about form styling and layout?

+#### Optional projects

+Here are a few project ideas.
+Your classmates and the team who prepared the course will be glad to try them and offer feedback.
+Please post URLs in this discussion forum.
+These projects are optional, meaning that they won't be graded.

++ __Project 1 (easy):__ add some sliders and a color chooser to control one of the projects you wrote for Week 3 and Week 4.
+Change the color, size, speed, rotation, etc. of your monster/chart/graphics.
+Make your demo a customizable Web app!
+Videos 1 and 2 are good starting points.
++ __Project 2 (easy):__ Provide an HTML5 form for registering in an imaginary forum.
+The form asks for a first name, a last name, an email, a phone number, a postal address, a password, etc. Please use as many features as possible, to put into action all the features described in this section of the course.
+If you form is long, regroup the different input elements into fieldsets.
+Look at the examples given in section 5.2.2, and in the live coding video #3.
+Have a look at external resources at the end of section 5.2.4 (put sections, headings, etc. in a long form).
++ __Project 3 (easy):__ make it stylish!
++ __Project 4 (a bit harder):__ Same as above, but please include a way to add a picture using an input=file element or the webcam + canvas.
+We will discuss in the forum how we can add the image to the data that the form will send once submitted.